 Lead is a naturally occurring metal which is widely used in manufacturing.
 But lead can be harmful to the human body.
 Infants, children and pregnant women are at the greatest risk of harm from lead.

-NHMRC has reviewed the evidence on the health effects and management of lead exposure in humans.
-The review has a particular focus on low level lead exposure (blood lead levels less than 10 micrograms per decilitre) as there has been recent evidence suggesting that health effects may occur at blood lead levels lower than previously thought.
+The National Health and Medical Research Council (NHMRC) has reviewed the evidence on the health effects and management of lead exposure in humans.
+The review has a particular focus on low level lead exposure (blood lead levels less than 10 micrograms per decilitre) as there has been evidence suggesting that health effects may occur at blood lead levels lower than previously thought.

-We have also developed a FAQ resource containing practical information that people can consider to reduce their risk of lead exposure.
+We have also developed a FAQ resource with practical information that people can consider to reduce their risk of lead exposure.

 Information on workplace health and safety standards for lead and information on occupational exposure is available from Safe Work Australia.